isabellaliu/nyc/README.md

-## MUSUEMS
+## Museums
-Metropolitan of Museum of Art
+* Metropolitan of Museum of Art
-The Guggenheim Museum
+* The Guggenheim Museum
-*PS1* (the contemporary arm of the MOMA located in Long Island City -- my ultimate favorite!
+* *PS1* (the contemporary arm of the MOMA located in Long Island City -- my ultimate favorite!
 The space it inhabits is an old public school and their exhibits are super on point.)
-The Whitney
+* The Whitney
-New Museum
+* New Museum
-American Museum of Natural History
+* American Museum of Natural History
-Intrepid Sea, Air, and Space Museum
+* Intrepid Sea, Air, and Space Museum

-## PLACES
+## Places
 The High Line

 > MUST GO.
 One of the largest outdoor urban spaces and parks.
 A perfect